Sen. Lindsey Graham says he is "very optimistic" a resolution to the crisis is near

 The Americans are among 43 people accused in a case involving foreign funding.
 They are scheduled to appear in a criminal court next Sunday, a spokesman for the Egyptian general prosecutor’s office said.

-Among the Americans is Sam LaHood, director of Egypt operations for the International Republican Institute and the son of U.S. Transportation Secretary Ray LaHood.
+Among the Americans is Sam LaHood, the son of U.S. Transportation Secretary Ray LaHood, according to the State Department.
+Egypt put the number of Americans at 19.

 Sam LaHood is doing “fine,” but “he’s grown a full beard and he’s not nearly as good looking as he used to be,” McCain joked after meeting with the American workers.